polyfy/polylith/readme.md

 ## Git hook

-We can ensure that we don't push code that puts the workspace in an invalid state, by adding a [git hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) to our workspace that runs the [check](doc/commands.md#check) command.
+We can ensure that we don't push code that puts the workspace in an invalid state, by adding a [git hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) to our workspace, that executes the [check](doc/commands.md#check) command.

 To make this work, all developers should add `.git/hooks/commit-msg` to the root of the workspace on their local disk with the following content, e.g.: